-This will be the final Thanksgiving for 2.8 million (the annual all-cause death toll) of our fellow Americans.
+November 26th will be the final Thanksgiving for 2.8 million (the annual all-cause death toll) Americans.
 It could be my last — or yours.
 That likelihood is significantly higher for our elderly loved ones, too many of whom will not have seen or hugged their family in nine months.

-I’m writing to you personally to let you know that I am disenrolling my daughter from school tomorrow in response to the decision by the school board tonight to continue online-only learning until October.
+I’m writing to you personally to let you know that I am disenrolling my daughter from school tomorrow in response to tonight’s decision by the school board to continue online-only learning until at least…

 “The Curve Is Already Flat” was removed citing public health threat.
 Many of the experts now agree with me.